AsePlayer/Principles-of-Compiler-Design/README.md

 # C- Compiler
-This is a C- compiler built using the C language.
+This is a C- compiler built using the C language as well as flex and bison.
 It takes in C- code and generates assembly code.

 # Getting Started
 Prerequisites